 The national competition authority for enforcing the cartel prohibition and other provisions of the Competition Law in Turkey is the Authority.
 The Authority has administrative and financial autonomy.
 It consists of the Board, Presidency and Service Departments including: five supervision and enforcement departments; a department of decisions; an economic analysis and research department; an information management department; an external relations, training and competition advocacy department; a strategy development, regulation and budget department; a press department; and a support division for on-the-spot cartel inspections.
 As the competent body of the Authority, the Board is responsible for, inter alia, investigating and condemning cartel activity.
-The Board currently consists of seven independent members.
+The Board consists of seven independent members according to Article 22 of the Competition Law.
 The Presidency handles the administrative works of the Authority.